 What role do bitters play in a cocktail?

 Bitters are the salt & pepper of a cocktail.
 They add the right about of flavor to enhance and marry all of the flavors in your cocktail.
-Therefore, when a recipe calls for bitters don’t leave them out.
-It’s pretty much the equivalent of seasoning your food and leaving out the main flavor enhancer, it’ll be good but not great.
+Therefore, when a recipe calls for bitters, don’t leave them out.
+It’s pretty much the equivalent of seasoning your food and leaving out the leading flavor enhancer; it’ll be good but not great.

 What bitters do you need?

 I suggest starting off with the 3 most popular and then building your collection based on the flavors you gravitate to the most.
 Start with these:

 Angostura bitters are made of herbs and spices with a cinnamon spice flavor.
 Angostura bitters are used in Old Fashioned cocktails, the classic Manhattan, and most whiskey cocktails

 Orange bitters are made from a blend of tropical oranges and spices.
 They are also used in whiskey cocktails, Old fashions, gin cocktails, and many others.

 Peychaud’s bitters are a little sweeter, with hints of candied cherry, clove, and orange.
 It still has a bitter finish and is beautiful in a Sazerac cocktail.